 Then there are single and double bend electrodes and shanks.
 These let you reach into corners and tight locations and maintain water cooling for the electrode.

 Through all of this you must decide electrode size which is determined by the force of your weld schedule and the nugget size desired.
-If forces are extremely high greater than 2000 lbs, then other attachment systems beyond tapers are required and are available.
+If forces are extremely high greater than 2000 lbs, other attachment systems beyond tapers are required and are available.

 If you are projection or nut welding, a whole different family of electrodes and holder systems are available.